fukatani/build-ml-pipeline-for-short-term-rental-prices/README.md

 Then commit your change, make a new release (for example ``1.0.1``) and retry (of course you need to use ``-v 1.0.1`` when calling mlflow this time).
 Now the run should succeed and voit la', you have trained your new model on the new data.

+## Discussion
+Ideas to try to improve performance.

+- Try other feature engineering for `name`
+  - ex.
+FastText or Sentence2Vec.
+- Try other machine learning such as LGBM or CatBoost.
+- Try ensemble.
+- Try mode hyper parameter tuning.
+  - ex. max depth, n_estimators

 ## License